hyunwoongko/llm-from-scratch/README.md

 # RLHF from scratch
 This project aims to perform RLHF training from scratch, implementing almost all components manually except for PyTorch and Ray.
 Each module is a minimal, educational reimplementation of large-scale systems focusing on clarity and core concepts rather than production readiness.
-This includes SFT and RL training and an evaluation pipeline that uses a small Qwen3 model and an open-source math dataset for training.
+This includes SFT and RL training, along with an evaluation pipeline for training a small Qwen3 model on an open-source math dataset.

 ## Contents